-A constant oscillation between free improvisation and notation is an essential part of this work.
-The composed material gradually dissolves while emergent musical structures are formed in real time; and vice versa, the musicians are asked to depart from improvisatory paths and gradually assemble into prescribed notation, thus surrendering to the composition’s “demand” for stability.
-For more details about how freedom and fixity are conceptualized in this way you can read here a chapter of my dissertation which is dedicated to this work.
+At the center of this work is the constant and gradual movement between free improvisation and pre-composed material.
+The latter gradually dissolves while emergent, real-time musical structures are formed; and vice versa, the musicians are asked to depart from their improvisatory paths and “collect” their freedom into prescribed notation, thus surrendering to the composition’s “demand” for stability.
+For more details about this conceptual and musical movement, read here a chapter of my dissertation dedicated to this work.

 MUTU ensemble, 30.9.2016 (Nutshuis, The Hague)